-Using information received from the public, registration officers keep two registers – the electoral register and the open register (formally know as the edited register)
+Using information received from the public, registration officers keep two registers – the electoral register and the open register (formally known as the edited register).

 Who uses the electoral register?